jorik041/Emerald-AI-wiki/Adjusting-an-AI-Hit's-Transform.md

 ![](https://i.imgur.com/QKqIcXY.gif)

+3 different height examples and how other AI use the Hit Transform for the look at feature.
 Adjust the Hit Transform so that other AI have a height that feels natural.
 This is especially helpful for larger AI.

 Low Hit Transform Height
 ![](https://i.imgur.com/uxeO9gG.png)